djrandhawa15/Term-Project-OOP/README.md

 BREAKDOWN OF WORK:
-March 12th (First Sprint Complete)
+March 12th (First Sprint)

 ---

 Robyn Downie:
 I worked on the following tasks:

-1. Show error message for existing user - This task is responsible for communicating that a new user cannot create an account with these details.
+1. Show error message for existing user - This task is responsible for communicating that a new user cannot create an account with these details.s
 2. Show error message for invalid login - This task is responsible for informing the user that the log ins are incorrect.

 I also needed to research on Youtube and Google the following things: